OUR COVID-19 RESPONSE: Free Consultations for local businesses

 The reality that we see around us right now is, sometimes, way below our expectations.
 Technology, however, has devised ways to make sure that this drab state of affairs can be improved, albeit virtually.

-Enter Augmented Reality (AR) and Virtual Reality (VR), which takes experiences to a whole new level.
+Enter Augmented Reality (AR) and Virtual Reality (VR), which take experiences to a whole new level.
 These emerging marketing technologies have given marketers brand-new channels to show off their creative abilities when it comes to content creation.
 While the challenges faced by marketers when it comes to speaking about brands stay more or less static, the solutions get a new lease of life owing to the vast arena of possibilities that AR and VR open up.

 What is Brand Activation?

 The brand activation part of a campaign is the fun element.
-It is where the brand gets to engage with their target audience at the ground level.
+It is where the brand gets to engage with its target audience at the ground level.
 It could be through perfume testers at a mall or an interactive experience of viewing an apartment.

 Over the last few years, AR and VR have become essential and integral parts of the brand activation phase, especially in digital marketing.
 Not only do they add a unique twist to the brand’s campaigns, but they also give the audience an experience that is so immersive that they would want to invest in the product or service in the future.